Ali-Asgari/Connect_4/README.md

 ## Usage
     python Connect_4.py

-Note : Player two color is blue and Player two color is red.
+Note : Player two color is blue and Player one color is red.